 There are usually more financial costs of being an addict, including inability to hold a job or medical issues caused by addiction.
 In reality, you may be paying a lot more than you think you are to keep up your addiction.
 While rehab may be an expensive, one-time investment, it can help lead to financial freedom in the future because you will no longer be paying for your Opana addiction.

 Some people wait for years before making the decision to get help for their Opana addictions.
 That speaks to the addictive nature of this drug, and what a powerful hold it can have in your life.
 When you have an addiction to Opana, it can feel as though you can’t survive without it, and this can leave you feeling as though you’re stuck in a never-ending addiction cycle forever.

-Here at Northpoint Washington, we want you to know that you’re addicted to Opana, Opana rehabs can help you with your recovery goals.
+Northpoint Washington is an inpatient detox and rehab facility in Edmonds, Washington.
+We want you to know that if you are addicted to Opana, or and prescription drug, or highly trained staff can help you with your recovery goals.
 We understand that right now, it seems hopeless.
 However, we want to assure you that it’s not.
-Opana treatment centers have been able to help thousands of people stop using Opana safely, and we’d like to offer you the same opportunity.
+Our addiction treatment center has been able to help many people to stop using safely, and we’d like to offer you the same opportunity.